Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-43-scars-both-old-new.md

 "More drinking!"
 Miller softened when she saw their expressions.
 "Relax, I know my limits."

-"Famous last words…" Deacon grinned and finished her own drink, which was more colorful and probably a lot stronger than beer.
+"Famous last words..."
+Deacon grinned and finished her own drink, which was more colorful and probably a lot stronger than beer.

 "Weren’t you out last night as well?"
 Arés asked.